gamesun/UartVide/README.md

 # MyTerm ![logo](res/MyTerm/48.png)

+Mainly designed for embedded & software engineers, MyTerm is a flat-UI and straightforward and lightweight RS232 serial port communication utility that allows you to configure the connection parameters and communicate via the port.
-MyTerm is a flat UI RS232 serial port communication utility and runs on all platforms supported by PyQt including Windows, Linux.
+MyTerm runs on all platforms supported by PyQt including Windows, Linux.

 Its features including
 * quick send custom commands